Isaac-D-Ritchie/CIS1702-CW2-Git-Happens/README.md

 # Group name: Git Happens
 This a repository which contains the CIS 1702 CW2 group project work

-# We are a team of 4 programmers:
+# We are a team of 6 programmers:
-Isaac Ritchie
+Isaac Ritchie,
-Calieb Cook
+Calieb Cook,
-William Ellison
+William Ellison,
-Corey Mairs
+Corey Mairs,
-Daniel Hassett
+Daniel Hassett,
-Benjamin Elliot
+Benjamin Elliot.

 # We have choses to develop Project Brief 2 (API Data Analyser & Reporter)
 # Project Brief: